tedmiston/notes/README.md

   - [Indie App Developer - Marco Arment Interview](/videos/Computerphile/Indie%20App%20Developer%20-%20Marco%20Arment%20Interview.md)
 - [TIME 100 - Kanye West by Elon Musk](/videos/TIME%20100/Kanye%20West.md)

-## 10. Related Projects
+## 10. Related

-External links to note taking examples I find interesting.
+Interesting related projects by other people.

 - [Derek Sivers — Books I've Read](https://sivers.org/book) - A collection of detailed notes from entrepreneur and writer Derek Sivers.
 - [GTD in 15 minutes – A Pragmatic Guide to Getting Things Done](https://hamberg.no/gtd/) - An illustrated & annotated summary of David Allen's *Getting Things Done*.
 I'd like to explore doing more rich notes and formatting in this style.